nforgeio/neonLIBRARY/Doc/DEVELOPER.md

   * Consider removing the alias definitions in `$\vendor\user_aliases.cmd.default` file so that commands like `ls` will work properly.
 I deleted all lines beneath the first `@echo off`.
   * Run Cmdr to complete the installation.

-25. *Optional*: Install the latest version of **XCP-ng Center** from [here](https://github.com/xcp-ng/xenadmin/releases) if you'll need to manage Virtual Machines hosted on XCP-ng.

-26. *Optional*: Maintainers who will be publishing releases will need to:
+22. *Optional*: Maintainers who will be publishing releases will need to:

     * **Download:** the latest recommended (at least **v5.8.0**) **nuget.exe** from [here](https://www.nuget.org/downloads) and put this somewhere in your `PATH`
     * Obtain a nuget API key from a maintainer and install the key on your workstation via: